gregology/gregology.github.io/_posts/2022-03-24-sign-your-content.md

 My tweets, Reddit posts, and blog posts are now all self verified.
 Technical implementation below.

 [The GNU Privacy Guard (GPG)](https://www.gnupg.org/) is a complete and free implementation of the OpenPGP standard as defined by [RFC4880](https://www.ietf.org/rfc/rfc4880.txt).
 My content is signed using GPG.
 My public-key is stored on [my website](/secure/) which is cached by Google & wayback machine.
-My public-key is also stored on a blockchain [gregology.crypto](https://gregology.crypto/) so that an immutable record of my public-key exists.
+My public-key is also stored on a blockchain [gregology.crypto](https://gregology.crypto/) ([requires browser extension](https://unstoppabledomains.com/extension)) so that an immutable record of my public-key exists.

 Twitter has a 280 character limit.
 An OpenPGP signature stored as text would require a minimum of 4 tweets.
 Instead I store my tweet signatures as a QR code and attach them as an image.
 Here is a script I use to create QR signatures of messages.